 One of the most time-consuming parts of recruitment is interviewing and feedback.
-This is especially harder when it’s a group interview with multiple stakeholders involved.
+This is especially hard when it’s a group interview with multiple stakeholders.
 But, in most cases, you are usually actively recruiting to fill the job opening with the right candidate immediately.
 This means that it’s crucial to make your timeline shorter.

-So, instead of having a pre-interview meeting to decide the time that is suitable for every interviewee, you can instead create temporary Slack recruitment channels.
+So, instead of having a pre-interview meeting to decide the time that is suitable for every interviewee, create temporary Slack recruitment channels.
 These channels can be used to quickly agree on dates and times for the interviews.

 You can either have individual channels for each candidate and track their recruitment timeline with their respective channel or just have one thread for each candidate within one channel.

-Once the interview date for each candidate is fixed, you can set reminders within Slack with ‘/remind’ to send an alert on Slack to each of the interviewees a few minutes before the interview.
+Once the interview date for each candidate is fixed, you can set reminders within Slack with ‘/remind’.
+Doing so will send an alert to each of the interviewees a few minutes before the interview.

 If you want more structured interview planning, you can use a Slack app called Lever that automatically sends reminders and alerts mentioned employees.
 It also provides candidate details within the reminder, creating quick access for interviewees to run through pre-interview.

 6. Make post-interview discussions more structured